stephengold/Acorus/README.md

 ### TestHotkeys

-This example displays all hotkey input, which is convenient for identifying hotkeys.
+This example displays continuously-updated list active hotkeys, making it a convenient tool for identifying hotkeys.

 Hotkeys include not only keyboard keys but also mouse buttons and joystick buttons.
-Each `Hotkey` is identified three ways:
+Each `Hotkey` is identified in 3 ways:
- + by its code (integer value)
+ + by its "universal code" (integer value)
  + by its US name (String value), and
  + by its localized name (String value).

-On systems with "US" QWERTY keyboards, the US name and the localized name will identical.
+On systems with "US" QWERTY keyboards, the US name and the localized name are identical.

 ### TestBind

-(example not yet written)
+This example binds 12 hotkeys to 4 custom actions in the default input mode.
+The actions cause squares to appear on (or disappear from) the display.

+An input mode's bindings don't become effective (mapped) until the mode is activated (enabled).
+Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback, so that's a good place to add bindings to the default mode.

+When a bound hotkey is pressed, Acorus invokes the input mode's action handler.
+In the example, the mode's handler doesn't handle the action, so it falls through to the application's handler.

-If multiple hotkeys are bound to the same action, the help node separates the alternatives with a slash.
+NOTE:  When multiple hotkeys are bound to the same action (as here), the help node separates the alternatives with slashes.

 ### TestSignal

-(example not yet written)
+Just as hotkeys can be bound to actions, they can also be bound to signals.
 Signals are used to keep track of which hotkeys are active.

+This example binds 12 hotkeys to 4 custom signals in the default input mode.
+The signals cause squares to appear on (or disappear from) the display.

+NOTE:  When multiple hotkeys are bound to the same signal (as here), the signal remains active as long as one or more of the hotkeys is active.

 ### TestCombo

+A `Combo` consists of a hotkey plus positive and/or negative signals.

 This example binds combos to actions.

-A `Combo` consists of a hotkey plus positive and/or negative signals.

 Help nodes indicate combo bindings alongside ordinary hotkey bindings:
 + "shift+y" mean pressing the "y" key while the "shift" signal is active